shadowy-pycoder/bitcoin_message_tool/docs/index.rst

-.. bitcoin_message_signer documentation master file, created by sphinx-quickstart on Mon Nov 12 14:17:27 2018.
+.. bitcoin_message_tool documentation master file, created by sphinx-quickstart on Mon Nov 12 14:17:27 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to bitcoin_message_signer's documentation!
+Welcome to bitcoin_message_tool's documentation!
 =======================================

 .. toctree::